The reverse mathematics of theorems of Jordan and Lebesgue: Jordan decomposition for BV functions of rational domain

 If $Z$ is a rational presentation of $f$, let $X = \{e \colon \, (2^{-e},2^{-e}) \in Z\}$.
 If $e \in A$ then $f(2^{-e})< 2^{-e}$ and hence $e \in X$.
 If $e \in B$ then $f(2^{-e}) > 2^{-e}$ and hence $e \not \in X$. \end{proof}

 \begin{prop} The assertion ``every effectively uniformly continuous function $f:[0,1]\to \R$ has a rational presentation'' implies $\WKLo$ over $\RCAo$. \end{prop} \begin{proof} It is routine to transfer the computability theoretic proof above into an argument that the given assertion implies $\Sigma^0_1$ separation over $\RCAo$.
-By \cite[Lemma~IV.4.4]{SOSOA} the scheme of $\Sigma^0_1$ separation is equivalent to $\WKL$ over $\RCAo$. \end{proof}
+By \cite[Lemma~IV.4.4]{SOSOA} the scheme of $\Sigma^0_1$ separation is equivalent to $\WKL$ over $\RCAo$. \end{proof} The above discussions recast the problem of converting Cauchy representations and Dedekind cuts for reals studied by Hirst \cite{Hirst2007}.
+Proposition~\ref{prop:con-vs-rp-inRM} can be viewed as a strengthening of \cite[Theorem~7]{Hirst2007}.